WAKING AT 2–3 AM

 • Medication effects

-What distinguishes Lyme disease insomnia is the combination of early-morning waking with symptoms such as fatigue, headaches, neck pain, sensory sensitivity, palpitations, or cognitive changes.
-When these features cluster together, Lyme disease becomes a more likely explanation.
+What distinguishes this sleep pattern is the combination of early-morning waking with symptoms such as fatigue, headaches, neck pain, sensory sensitivity, palpitations, dizziness, or cognitive changes.

-A recurring 2–3 AM wake-up pattern often reflects broader dysregulation in internal control systems.
-Early cortisol activation, sympathetic surges, glucose instability, circadian disruption, and autonomic dysfunction may all contribute.
+A recurring 2–3 AM waking pattern may reflect broader dysregulation involving cortisol timing, sympathetic activation, circadian rhythm disruption, glucose instability, and autonomic dysfunction.

 These mechanisms are physiologic and well described in medical literature, even though Lyme-specific sleep studies remain limited.

-For patients with ongoing symptoms after treatment, sleep disruption is one of the hallmarks of Post-Treatment Lyme Disease Syndrome.
+For patients with ongoing symptoms after treatment, sleep disruption is commonly discussed in the context of Post-Treatment Lyme Disease Syndrome (PTLDS).

 Clinical Takeaway